Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### Thursday 07-11-2024
 - [x] Created the Presentation and the Application Tier of the 3-Tier Architecture.
 - [x] Created the DataBAse Tier of the 3-Tier Architecture and completed with the 3-tier arch.
-- [x] Created VPC with 2 public and 2 private subnets with different route tables for public and private subnets and  VPC endpoint to S3
+- [x] Task 7 - Created VPC with 2 public and 2 private subnets with different route tables for public and private subnets and  VPC endpoint to S3

 ### Friday 08-11-2024
-- [x] Utilise Event bridge as a trigger for the previous lambda functions.
+- [x] Task 8 - Utilise Event bridge as a trigger for the previous lambda functions.
+- [x] Task 9 - Create a bucket and 2 folders. and Upload files to these folders using CLI and console, Configured the bucket to host static website and host sample html page.
+Created an IAM user who can access only newly created bucket.